Have you ever had a dream?

 One of those careers I’d heard people supposedly leap out of bed for.
-I thought that would be pretty amazing (I rarely jump out of bed with glee for anything).
+I thought that would be pretty special (I only jump out of bed when one of my twins tries to escape their cot).

 I am a freelance writer, so that’s a good start.
-I usually write and edit words for websites, brochures, sales pages and funding applications.
+I usually write and edit articles, websites, brochures, sales pages and funding applications.
 But…

 I work at home part-time.
 I’m in debt, time-poor and sleep-deprived.